Safeguarding Policy

 • Children’s Behaviour – we promote safe and happy behaviours and lifestyles.
 This is embedded in our curriculum.

-• Parents and Carers – we encourage collaboration and support families, our Parent Support Advisor is Liz Kengyelics
+• Parents and Carers – we encourage collaboration and support families, our Parent Support Advisor is Sarah Thirling

-• Premises – we keep children safe in our environment and ensure it is fit for purpose, Mr Wheatley is our Caretaker
+• Premises – we keep children safe in our environment and ensure it is fit for purpose, Mr Hall is our Caretaker

 • Curriculum – we provide positive learning experiences and we teach children how to keep themselves safe.
 Our curriculum is enhanced by visits and visitors e.g. community police, road safety team, Hitachi Rail Safety Team.